 Old School Tee

-Back then, building a hot rod took a lot of skill and a lot of creativity.
+Back in the 50's and 60's, building a hot rod took a lot of skill and a lot of creativity.
 Major and minor components were scavenged from other cars.
 It was then up to the builder to fit them all together in a tasteful and functional way.

 Caution: Building a Fad-Tee will challenge the builder to stay within the confines of good taste.

 The 1990's saw a resurgence of interest in hot rods, as well as kit cars in general.
 Components like precision TIG-welded frames, late-model disc brakes, and digital gauges brought old school and new school together.

 Can you build a T-bucket for under $5,000 ?
 Yes you can, provided you keep the build as basic as possible, and fabricate many of the parts yourself.
 This would be the least expensive way to build a T-bucket, but also the most time consuming.

 A well-made frame is the foundation to any T-bucket build.
 Pictured is Speedway's "Nostalgia Deluxe" frame.
 Although the price tag (about $400) is reasonable, factor in shipping to get a total cost.
 I was able to calculate the cost of shipping right on their website; from Nebraska to North Carolina would run $275.

 If you can weld, and have the time and the space, you could make your own frame.
 Frames can be either MIG, TIG, or stick welded.
 Depending on where you source it, the cost of metal will be around $195.

 Free T-Bucket plans are offered online at Free T-Bucket Plans.